vdbrink/vdbrink.github.io/desk/office_virtual_design_with_ai.md

 <em>Pinterest mood board.</em>

-To make my idea more realistic, I created a virtual design by used [Gemini AI](https://gemini.google.com/) to convert a photo of the old room situation to how this room could look like based on my mood board.
+To make the idea more realistic, I used [Gemini AI](https://gemini.google.com/) to transform a photo of the existing room into what it could look like based on my mood board.
-I uploaded the photo and entered prompts like this:
+I uploaded the photo and entered prompts like these:
 * "Remove all the items from the room"
 * "Add a walnut floor"
 * "Make the back wall dark green"